CsillaFarkas/ParetoPick-R/README.md

 Please note that the Python code used in this app was written by [S. White](https://github.com/SydneyEWhite).

 # Requirements
-R version 4.4.2 or higher
+  * R version 4.4.2 or higher
-package "promises" version 1.3.2 or higher
+  * package "promises" version 1.3.2 or higher
+  * package "tmap" has shown to lead to conflicts, it is recommended to either remove it(e.g. via remove.packages("tmap")) or to upgrade it to at least version 4.0

 # Folder Structure
 the project consists of six folders